MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/3d-content-guidelines/3ds-max.md

 ## Work with curved surfaces

-When curved surfaces are present on 3D models, they might appear faceted.
+When curved surfaces are present on 3D objects, they might appear faceted.
 You can soften the appearance of these surfaces by using **Smooth**.

-1. On the **Edit** menu, select **Select All** to select all 3D models in the scene.
+1. On the **Edit** menu, select **Select All** to select all 3D objects in the scene.

    ![Select All.](media/3ds-max-select-all.png "Select All")